Paul Rand

 His legacy and influence

-Paul Rand’s legacy can be seen throughout the world of graphic design.
-His work laid the foundational principles on which modern design operates today.
-An avid champion of big ideas, which would not only be aesthetically pleasing but would solve problems and communicate effectively, Rand’s work has become synonymous with effective branding and communication.
-The approach he developed, known as “functional minimalism” continues to guide designers to this day and his influence can be seen in the work of countless companies and creatives.
+Paul Rand’s legacy can be seen throughout the modern world of graphic design.
+His work laid the foundational principles on which design operates today.
+Rand was a champion of big ideas (which would solve big problems) which were aesthetically pleasing.
+The approach he developed, known as “functional minimalism” continues to guide and influence designer and business leaders to this day.

-Steve Jobs (the famous co-founder of Apple) was heavily influenced by Rand’s design philosophy when he first encountered his work in a copy of Rand’s book, “Thoughts on Design” in the early 1980s.
-Jobs was captivated by Rand’s principles outlining the power of simple and elegant design to communicate a brand’s essence.
+Steve Jobs (the famous co-founder of Apple) was heavily influenced by Rand’s design philosophy after encountering his work in a copy of Rand’s book, “Thoughts on Design” in the early 1980s.
+Jobs was captivated by Rand’s design principles which outlined how the power of simple and elegant design could communicate a brand’s essence.
+According to Jobs...

-He was one of the most thoughtful people I have ever met.
+He [Rand] was one of the most thoughtful people I have ever met.

-When Jobs was forced out of Apple, he sought Rand’s expertise to create an identity for his new venture, NeXT which would produce next generation workstations intended for higher education and business.
-After many decades of work as a creative, Rand had very clear ‘conclusions’ about how the relationship between client and designer should be conducted.
-On meeting Rand, Jobs recalls the conversation:
+When Jobs was forced out of Apple, he sought Rand’s expertise to create an identity for his new venture NeXT which would produce ‘next generation’ workstations for higher education and business.
+After decades of work as a creative, Rand was very clear about how the relationship between client and designer should work.
+On meeting Rand, Jobs recalls:

 I asked him if he would come up with a few options, and he said, “No, I will solve your problem and you will pay me.
 You don’t have to use the solution!
 If you want options, go talk to other people!”

-Though taken aback, it is clear Jobs came to respect Rand and rely on his creative decisions, speaking of his process as having a “clarity that was refreshing”.
-Rand’s minimalistic design captured Jobs’ imagination and even though NeXT did not succeed as a business, it got noticed and was acquired by Apple in 1997 which paved the way for Jobs to return to the helm of the company he co-founded.
+Whilst Jobs was taken aback by this statement, he respected Rand and came to rely on his creative decisions.
+Rand’s minimalistic branding captured Jobs’ imagination and he spoke of his approach to design as having a “clarity that was refreshing”.
+In 1997 NeXT was acquired by Apple which paved the way for Jobs to return to the company he co-founded.

 The experience of working with Rand had a profound impact on Jobs, who stated, “He was one of the most thoughtful people I have ever met”.
-It is hard not to wonder if this experience stayed with Jobs and the role it may have played in influencing the trajectory of one of the most influential companies in history.
+It is hard not to wonder if this experience shaped the trajectory of Apple and one of the most influential companies in history.

 What we do know is that Jobs recognised great talent when he saw it and he had a deep appreciation for graphic design and typography.
 Shortly before Rand’s death in 1996 Jobs called him “the greatest living graphic designer”.

-The impact Rand had on Jobs only serves to solidify Paul Rand as a design luminary and deserving of the title “the father of the modern design industry”.
-His enduring legacy serves as a testament to the power of design and its ability to shape the world we live in today.
+The impact on Jobs only serves to solidify Rand as a design luminary, deserving of the title “the father of the modern design industry”.
+His legacy serves as a testament to the power of his work and its ability to shape the world we live in today.
 In 1941 the famous Bauhaus designer Laszlo Moholy Nagy wrote in PM magazine, “Among… young Americans it seems to me that Paul Rand is one of the best and most capable… He is an idealist and a realist, using the language of the poet and the business man.
 He thinks in terms of need and function.
 He is able to analyse his problems but his fantasy is boundless.”

 Don’t try to be original, just try to be good.

-Paul Rand’s work played an enormous role in helping to change the landscape of business in America.
-He was a key player in the post-war economic transition throughout the 1940s and 50s, and his work (alongside others) created an air of opportunity and creativity which put America centre stage when it came to design.
+Paul Rand’s work played an enormous role in changing the landscape of business in America.
+He became a key player in the post-war economic transformation throughout the 1940s and 50s, and his work (alongside others) created an air of opportunity and creativity which put America centre stage.
 Perhaps, this is why (as early as 1936) he included his signature to almost everything he created.
 He remains one of the few graphic designers who has ever done so.
 His reasons for doing this are unclear, however we suspect he wished to elevate his designs beyond the confines of corporate communications and be considered as works of art.
-Whatever his reason, it certainly suggests his artistic authority and confidence with creative decision-making to a client.
+Whatever his reason, it certainly suggests artistic authority and his confidence.

 Further reading

-Paul Rand has been a tremendous influence on the work we do at Propella and we encourage you to explore his work further.
+Paul Rand has been a tremendous influence on my work as a design and I encourage you to explore his work further.
 You will find many books and articles about Rand and his work, but some of the best are written in his own words.
-These are our top three:
+These are my top three:

 "Thoughts on Design" by Paul Rand.
 Foreword by Michael Bierut

-At the height of his career, Rand articulated his pioneering vision that all design should seamlessly integrate form and function.
-As relevant today as it was when first published, this classic essay is an indispensable addition to the library of every designer.
+At the height of his career, Rand articulated his pioneering vision that design should seamlessly integrate form and function.
+A principle as relevant today as it was when first published.
+This classic essay is an indispensable addition to the library of every designer.

 “Paul Rand” by Steven Heller